Summary of options if you get an infringement notice

 – removal of number plates

-– Exclusion of a student from school for a stated period as a disciplinary measure (a less severe punishment than expulsion). of driver licence and registration of motor vehicle or trailer
+– suspension of driver licence and registration of motor vehicle or trailer

-– charges over and sale of Land, and any permanent buildings on the land.
-Also called real estate or real property.
-Compare personal property. (see ‘What happens if I take no action?’ in the main text)
+– charges over and sale of real property (see ‘What happens if I take no action?’ in the main text)

 – complete a community work permit to settle debt